Resources & Tools

 Michigan has four ways that you can jointly own property:

-1) Tenants by the Entirety Tenants by the entirety is a form of joint ownership in Michigan available only to married couples.
+Tenants by the entirety is a form of joint ownership in Michigan available only to married couples.
 Each spouse has an undivided interest in the property and upon the death of either spouse, the surviving spouse would become the sole owner of the property.
 If property is conveyed to spouses who were married at the time, a tenancy by the entirety is created, with or without the tenancy by entirety language being mentioned.

-2) Joint Tenancy In a joint tenancy, two or more individuals hold an equal share of 100% of the property.
+In a joint tenancy, two or more individuals hold an equal share of 100% of the property.
 A conveyance to two or more individuals must specifically mention the joint tenancy.
 Upon the death of a joint tenant, the interest passes to the surviving joint tenant or tenants.
 A joint tenancy can be severed by one or more of the joint tenants if they sell their interest in the property.
 The grantee in this conveyance will then become a tenant in common with the remaining joint tenant or tenants.
 For example: If Amy, Brian, and Cindy own a property as Joint Tenants and Amy conveys her interest to Dave, then Dave owns a 1/3 interest in the property, with Brian and Cindy, as remaining joint tenants, as to the remainder.

-3) Joint Tenants with Full Rights of Survivorship Similar to a Joint Tenancy, but with the additional language of with rights of survivorship or with full rights of survivorship, Joint Tenants with Full Rights of Survivorship creates a different situation should a joint tenant sell or convey their interest.
+Similar to a Joint Tenancy, but with the additional language of with rights of survivorship or with full rights of survivorship, Joint Tenants with Full Rights of Survivorship creates a different situation should a joint tenant sell or convey their interest.
 For example: If Amy, Brian, and Cindy own a property as Joint Tenants with Full Rights of Survivorship and Amy conveys her interest to Dave, then Dave would only receive full interest in the property should Brian and Cindy predecease Amy.
 If Amy predeceases either Brian or Cindy, then Dave would receive no interest in the property.

-4) Tenants in Common When two or more individuals hold title as Tenants in Common, they each hold an undivided interest in the property which they can sell or transfer independent of the other tenants.
+When two or more individuals hold title as Tenants in Common, they each hold an undivided interest in the property which they can sell or transfer independent of the other tenants.
 Upon the death of a tenant, their interest passes to their heirs or beneficiaries of their estate, and not to the other tenant or tenants.
 If two or more individuals hold title and there is no tenancy reference, such as joint tenants or joint tenants with rights of survivorship, then it is presumed to be a tenancy in common.
 For example: If Amy, Brian, and Cindy own a property as Tenants in Common and Amy conveys her interest to Dave, then Dave owns a 1/3 interest in the property with Brian and Cindy also each owning 1/3.
 If either Dave, Brian, or Cindy should pass away, then their respective 1/3 interest would pass to their heirs or beneficiaries.

 Peninsula Title Agency Helps You Protect Your Money